quinn-diesel/buildkite-hosted-agent-image-build-and-use-example/README.md

 ## Setup Instructions

-1. **Create Pipeline**: Connect this repo to a new Buildkite pipeline
+1. **Create Pipeline**: Connect this repo to a new Buildkite pipeline, use the "Add to Buildkite" button to make this easy.

 2. **Create Queues**: This configuration assumes two agent queues exist: